carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 ~~~
 {: .output}

-The tool has successfully found the three strain.
+The tool has successfully found the five strain.
 Notice that
 the strain CJB111 contains two versions.

 We can now proceed to download these strains to their corresponding